How do I find out what my bra size is?

 In order to find your bra size, you will need a soft (fabric) tape measure.
 In order to find your bra size and the best style of breast form for your body, you will need two measurements: below your nipples and through your nipples.
 This determines how much tissue you have already developed, so that you can create the most realistic bust line possible.

 It is best to take these measurements without a bra or breast forms attached, so that you can get the most true and accurate measurements possible.
-These steps will help you find out your US or UK bra size, which is the sizing we use across our web site.
+These steps will help you find out your bra size , which is the sizing we use across our web site.

 Using the soft tape measure, you’re going to take two measurements.
-The first measurement is going to be taken going around your chest, approximately two inches below your nipple.
+The first measurement is going to be taken going around your chest, approximately five cm below your nipple.
 This is where your bra band should naturally sit.

 Wrap the tape measure around your body.
 Try and keep the tape as parallel as possible with the ground (so that it’s even all the way around).
 Looking in a mirror can help with this step.